 PRI will produce a report on these issues no later than Dec.
 31, 2022.

 PRI’s CCUS response team

-PRI’s CCUS report team is led by Sallie Greenberg, a principal scientist and associate director of the Energy & Minerals division of the Illinois State Geological Survey (ISGS).
+PRI’s CCUS report team is led by Sallie Greenberg, a principal scientist at the Illinois State Geological Survey (ISGS).
 Other members of the CCUS study team are: